 Mpanga Growers Tea Ltd

-Mpanga Growers Tea Ltd in Kabarole district was incorporated in 1995 as a public limited company owned by small holder farmers, who applied for an equity partnership with UDC in 2020.
-UDC recapitalized the tea factory to facilitate purchase of green leaf in order to improve capacity utilization.
+Mpanga Growers Tea Ltd in Kabarole district was incorporated in 1995 as a public limited company owned by small holder farmers.
+UDC’s intervention helped increase the company’s production capacity.
 The factory produces black tea for export on the Mombasa tea Auction

 UDC holds 31.9% shareholding in the company.